Johannes7k75/RPi-Watcher/README.md

 ```
 usage, returns the current and the usage of the last time in %
 temp, returns the temperature of the pi in °C
-ip, returns the external ip of the pi
+ip, returns the external ip of the pi if you are the Owner
 clear <number>, clears the number of messages you say
 ```
 # Usage